ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The return flow is the difference between the water abstracted and the water consumed.

+--- TO DO --- EXPLAIN BUG FIX RETURN FLOW GROUNDWATER ----

 ### Livestock

 Livestock also requires water.
 LISFLOOD reads a _liv.nc_ file which determines the water demand for livestock in mm/day/pixel.
-Mubareka et al. (2013) (http://publications.jrc.ec.europa.eu/repository/handle/JRC79600) estimated the water requirements for the livestock sector.
-These maps are calculated based on livestock density maps for 2005, normalized by the best available field data at continental scale.
-Water requirements are calculated for these animal categories: cattle, pigs, poultry, and sheep and goats.
-The cattle category is further disaggregated to calves, heifers, bulls and dairy cows.
-Using values given in the literature, a relationship using air temperature is inferred for the daily water requirements per livestock category.
-Daily average temperature maps are used in conjunction with the livestock density maps in order to create a temporal series of water requirements for the livestock sector in Europe.
+For instance, Mubareka et al. (2013) (http://publications.jrc.ec.europa.eu/repository/handle/JRC79600) estimated the water requirements for the livestock sector in Europe, based on livestock density maps for 2005.
+Livestock water demand maps should account for different animal categories (e.g. cattle, pigs, poultry, and sheep and goats). -- TO DO -- This chapter provides guidelines for the preparation of liverstock water demand maps.

 The parameter `LivestockConsumptiveUseFraction` is used to determine the consumptive water usage of livestock.
 This can either be a fixed value, or a spatial explicit map.